dawngerpony/dawngerpony/README.md

 ## Interesting repositories

-I have many repositories, but only a few of them contain anything of interest:
+I have many repositories, but only a few of them currently contain anything of interest:

 - [auth0-nodejs-poc](https://github.com/dawngerpony/auth0-nodejs-poc): playing around with OpenID Connect and NodeJS
 - [algorithms](https://github.com/dawngerpony/algorithms): learning various data structures and algorithms in Python and Java

 I'm hoping to have more here soon :wink:

+## Credit

+:raised_hands: Thanks to [Chris Coyier](https://github.com/chriscoyier) and his article: [The GitHub Profile Trick](https://css-tricks.com/the-github-profile-trick/) for taking me through the process of creating this page.
+Naturally, thanks also goes to [Monica Powell](https://github.com/M0nica) for clearly inspiring Chris's article!

 <!--
 **dawngerpony/dawngerpony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.